bixycler/UniinfoNotes/pages/Mind Jungle.md

 						- The information extraction through observation is called “**thread pulling**”.
 						- The construction of new forms to return back to the Omnifold through action is called “**thread spinning**”.
-					- Different subjects pull out different Ω-threads from the same Omnifold, which are just different ((66723642-58f1-4a74-bba3-0108f14c6bac))s of the same objects, as different ((665ca429-84e3-49ff-921e-c07d19cd99ba))s of the same content.
+					- Different subjects pull out different Ω-threads from the same Omnifold, which are just different ((66723642-58f1-4a74-bba3-0108f14c6bac))s of the same objects, as different ((665ca429-84e3-49ff-921e-c07d19cd99ba))s of the same content. collapsed:: true
-						- For example, for a m × n table of Omnifold, one subject pull out
+						- For example, for an Omnifold in the form of an $m × n$ table,
+							- one subject pulling out row by row will get the thread of $m$ rows, while
+							- the other subject pulling out column by column will get the thread of $n$ columns.
 					- Each subject uses the pulled out threads as contents to spin other threads as new forms, new folds of the Omnifold.
 				- ((665ca48e-f7c1-4541-b5cf-486d86b02997)) From “twofold”, “threefold”, ..., “n-fold”, to “manifold”, and now “omnifold” as the ultimate “fold” 😄!
 				- DOING Compared with other models of the Universe